Marketing

 5 Promotional Gimmicks that Work for Your Small Business

-The perfect gimmick to promote your business is one that costs little or nothing at all, is easy to do, and gets the word out near and far about your products and service.
+The perfect gimmick to promote your business costs little or nothing at all, is easy to do, and gets the word out near and far about your products and service.
 Of course, the interesting thing these days is that far is the new near.
 That is to say, with the internet, a customer on the other side of the globe is just as important as one around the corner.

 Gimmicks, however, are most likely what you use to promote a small business locally to encourage more walk-in traffic.
 And while they may not be free, a gimmick, like any form of advertising, is all about getting the biggest bang for your buck – the biggest return on your outlays.